-Easter is a Spring thing in the northern hemisphere but here in the south, we’re surrounded by falling leaves, apples, quinces, figs and pumpkins.
+Easter is a Spring event in the northern hemisphere but here in the southern hemisphere, we’re surrounded by falling leaves, apples, quinces, figs and pumpkins.
 Like a good pumpkin scone, the addition of sweet pumpkin puree not only adds to the warm-spice flavour but gives them a beautiful colour.
-And in my sweet fresh baking smell intoxicated mind, using rapadura sugar along with wholemeal spelt flour also justifies the health benefits of enjoying another!
+With the tease of sweet, freshly baked aromas swirling in the air it’s easier to justify devouring another knowing that using rapadura sugar, wholemeal spelt flour makes these delicious buns just a little bit healthier than the regular kind.
+Every little bit counts right?

 (Makes 12 buns)